Domain coarsening in fractonic systems: a cascade of critical exponents: Simulations

 \subsection{Numerical methods}

 We focus on the ferromagnetic Ising model on a two-dimensional square lattice of linear size $L$, with the Hamiltonian given by Eq.~\eqref{eq:ham}.
 The dynamical update rules of our Monte Carlo algorithm respect locality and the dipole (or multipole) constraint.
 To conserve the $m$-th multipole moment, an update must exchange two identically shaped $m$-poles.
 Each update therefore requires an initial site and $m+1$ vectors: $m$ vectors to specify the shape of the $m$-poles that are exchanged, and one for their separation.
-We use $\sigma^+$ ($\sigma^-$) to represent an update flipping a down (up) spin to an up (down) spin.\footnote{This notation is borrowed from the Pauli matrices commonly used in quantum spin-1/2 systems.} In this notation, a generic dipole-conserving update can be written as
+We use $\sigma^+$ ($\sigma^-$) to represent an update flipping a down (up) spin to an up (down) spin.\footnote{This notation is borrowed from the Pauli matrices commonly used in quantum spin-1/2 systems.}